-Took a boat to the other side of the river to get a bite to eat, and the hunger on us like the plague.
+We took a boat to the other side of the river to get a bite to eat, and the hunger was on us like a plague.

 It turned out to be quite a hike from the ferry toward the bridge.
 We were running out of gas with no restaurant in sight.
 I was starting to feel faint.

 Thar she blows!!!

 RESTAURANTE PONTO FINAL – With Views Of The Golden Gate Fugazi